Thoracic (mid back) joint pain

-The thoracic spine (mid back) is made for stability.
-It will not move as well as the neck or low back.
+The thoracic spine (mid-back) is made for stability.
 This allows for strong muscle attachments and forms a protective ring around our vital organs.
-While this may be a good thing for our organs it also means that joint pain, described as the feeling of stiffness in the mid back, is very common.
+While this may be a good thing for our organs it also means that joint discomfort and stiffness in the mid-back is common.

-- Pathological.
-These can be more serious causes of joint pain and include infections (e.g., Mycobacterium tuberculosis), autoimmune (e.g., rheumatoid arthritis, psoriatic arthritis and gout), fractures and dislocations, tumours and cancers, and non-neoplastic disease (e.g., intervertebral disc herniation, bakers cyst, bursitis, and carpal tunnel syndrome).
+- Non-mechanical These can be more serious causes of mid back joint pain and include infections (e.g. Mycobacterium tuberculosis), autoimmune (e.g., rheumatoid arthritis, psoriatic arthritis and gout), fractures and dislocations, tumours and cancers.

-With any case of joint pain, there are several key signs and symptoms that your clinician should identify to rule out a serious cause to the pain.
+With any case of joint pain, there are some symtpoms that may indicate something more serious is causes mid back pain.
 These include:

-- Morning stiffness and pain and pain that wakes the patient up at night
+- Pain that wakes someone up at night

 - Multiple joints in the body are affected

 - Feels fatigued and unwell with associated joint pain

 The treatment for mid back joint pain depends on its cause.
 Chiropractic and physiotherapy treatment is useful in most cases.